rhobs/handbook/content/Services/RHOBS/README.md

 In Summer 2020, the Monitoring Team together with the OpenShift Logging Team added a logging signal to [“Observatorium”](../../Projects/Observability/observatorium.md) and started to manage it for internal teams as the RHOBS.

-### Status
+### Current Usage

 RHOBS is running in production and has already been offered to various internal teams, with more extensions and expansions coming in the near future.

-*There is currently no plan to offer RHOBS to external customers.* However anyone is welcome to deploy and manage an RHOBS-like-service on their own using [Observatorium](../../Projects/Observability/observatorium.md).
+* There is currently no plan to offer RHOBS to external customers.
+* However anyone is welcome to deploy and manage an RHOBS-like-service on their own using [Observatorium](../../Projects/Observability/observatorium.md).

 Usage (state as of 2021.07.01):